ayhanap/wmdRules/loot.md

  - Item may be opened to roll for OS if no one needs the item.
  - Items cannot be obtained as MS without paying minimum DKP price.
  - If a player doesnt have the minimum DKP for the Item although he is the only one needing item for MS, he is deducted all the remaining DKP he has.
+- **Socials and Alts**
+	- Socials and Alts does not earn nor can spend DKP.
+	 - Alts can earn dkp to mains only if they requested to come as alts to maintain raid balance by raid leader.
  #### Loot Prioritization
 - **Loot Prio by Ranks**
 	 - Core Raider = Raider > Social = Alt